ggorlen/vanillaspa/README.md

 - find a better way to handle elements no longer existing and fetch calls needing abortion after a navigation occurs.
   - TODO maybe return a promise and reject it if the page reloads.
   - or return/store references to any elements we care about in a systematic way as a cleanup function.
-    - kind of getting into virtual DOM territory...
+    - kind of getting into virtual DOM territory... could try simple hooks?